myltik/azure-docs.ru-ru/articles/active-directory/active-directory-application-manifest.md

 <properties
-   pageTitle="Основные сведения о манифесте приложения Azure Active Directory | Microsoft Azure" description="Подробное описание использования манифеста приложения Azure Active Directory, который представляет конфигурацию удостоверения приложения в клиенте Azure AD и используется для упрощения авторизации OAuth, предоставления согласия и многого другого." services="active-directory" documentationCenter="" authors="bryanla"
+   pageTitle="Understanding the Azure Active Directory Application Manifest | Microsoft Azure" description="Detailed coverage of the Azure Active Directory application manifest, which represents an application's identity configuration in an Azure AD tenant, and is used to facilitate OAuth authorization, consent experience, and more." services="active-directory" documentationCenter="" authors="bryanla"